-Net operating expenses consist of Lloyd's charges, processing costs, expenses remitted to the Syndicate relating to the whole account element of the quota share reinsurance agreement, and overrider commission amounts payable under the terms of the quota share reinsurance agreement.
+Net operating expenses consist of Lloyd's charges, processing costs, and overrider commission amounts payable under the terms of the quota share reinsurance agreement.

 (ix) Related Parties

 Related party disclosures, including those relating to the directors, are outlined in note 14 of these financial statements.